 - The Morse code John notices.
 It turns out to lead to a dogging site instead of anything relevant to the case, though it does at least provide Sherlock with a genuinely helpful Eureka Moment.

 - Room Full of Crazy: Moriarty's cell.
-Which Mycroft lets him out of.
-Leads into the next episode.
+Out of which Mycroft lets him.

 - Scenery Porn: This episode sure makes (non-British) viewers want to visit Dartmoor.

-- Separated by a Common Language: One character calls the phone he's carrying around a "cell phone" as opposed to a "mobile".
+- Separated by a Common Language: One character refers to his "cell" as opposed to a "mobile".
 This is an important plot point.

-- Trauma-Induced Amnesia: Henry watched his father being murdered by a scientist while under the effects of a hallucinogenic chemical; the 'hound' was something his mind invented to cope with the trauma.
+- Trauma-Induced Amnesia: While under the effects of a hallucinogenic chemical Henry watched his father being murdered by a scientist; the 'hound' was something his mind invented from surrounding clues to cope with the trauma.

 - The Password Is Always Swordfish: "Maggie".
 He could have at least added random numbers or something...